 Law Office of Marc Bekerman

 Marc is a solo practitioner specializing in Trusts and Estates with experience in estate planning, estate and trust administration, and estate and trust litigation.
 He is also an adjunct professor of law at New York Law School where he also served as the Associate Director for the Graduate Tax Program.
 Marc is admitted to practice in New York, New Jersey and California as well as several federal courts including the United States Tax Court.
-Prior to owning his own practice, Marc was a partner with Fleischman & Bekerman, LLP, and associated with several New York law firms.
-He has served in a variety of capacities for the Real Property, Trust and Estate Law Section of the American Bar Association and currently serves as co-chair of its Skills Training for Estate Planners program.
-He is a member of the New York State Bar Association and formerly served on its Standing Committee on Legal Education and Admission to the Bar.
+Marc is a frequent author and lecturer.
+Prior to owning his own practice, Marc was a partner with Fleischman & Bekerman, LLP, was associated with several New York law firms, and was a senior office at a national trust company.
+He has served in a variety of capacities for the Real Property, Trust and Estate Law Section of the American Bar Association and formerly served as co-chair of its Skills Training for Estate Planners program.
+He is a member of a variety of professional organizations holding a variety of positions including as a member of the New York State Bar Association Standing Committee on Legal Education and Admission to the Bar.
+Marc has been elected a Fellow of both the American Bar Foundation and the New York Bar Foundation.
+Marc earned LLM in Taxation from the New York University School of Law, a J.D. from the Fordham University School of Law and a B.A. in mathematics from State University of New York at Binghamton (now Binghamton University).

 Turney P. Berry, Esq.